Skip to main content

 Most marketers define their job by the work they do.
 Campaigns launched.
 Channels managed.
 Content published.
 Metrics reported.

-The best define it differently: whether the business makes more money because they exist.
+The best marketers define their role differently: whether the business makes more money because they exist.
+They adopt a P&L mindset, seeing every campaign as an investment with expected returns rather than an activity to check off.

 This distinction sounds subtle.
 In practice, it separates marketers who build careers from those who become line items on a cost-cutting spreadsheet.